Frequently Asked Questions about Glaucoma

 Squint treatmentcan lie simply on the use os some glasses, while in other cases it will need to be operated.
 Dr Khalil will help make the correct diagnosis and best treatment.

-For higher levels of short- or long-sightedness or if the cornea is not suitable for LASIK vision correction, phakic lens implantation become the procedure of choice.
-Though the costier, the ICL has been demonstrated to obtain better visual outcomes compared to Lasik for higher degrees of errors
+For higher degreesof short- or long-sightedness or if the cornea is not suitable for LASIK, ICL implantation become the procedure of choice.
+It offers better visual outcomes compared to Lasik for higher degrees of errors.

 Injections inside the eye (Intra-vitreal)

-An intravitreal injection is a procedure to place a medication directly into the space in the back of the eye called the vitreous cavity, near the retina.
+An intravitreal injection is a procedure to place a medication directly into the space in the back of the eye, near the retina.
 This is commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, and retinal vein occlusion